 How VRS Works

 VRS, like other forms of TRS, allows persons who are deaf or hard-of-hearing to communicate through the telephone system with hearing persons.
 The VRS caller, using a television or a computer with a video camera device and a broadband (high speed) Internet connection, contacts a VRS CA, who is a qualified interpreter.
 They communicate with each other in sign language through a video link.
 The VRS CA then places a telephone call to the party the VRS user wishes to call.
 The VRS CA relays the conversation back and forth between the parties -- in sign language with the VRS user, and by voice with the called party.
-No typing or text is involved.

-The VRS CA can be reached through the VRS provider's Internet site, or through video equipment attached to a television.
 Like all TRS calls, the per-minute rate for VRS is not assessed to the caller.
 VRS providers are compensated for their costs from the Interstate TRS Fund, which the FCC oversees.

 Benefits of VRS

 VRS offers several features not available with the text-based forms of TRS:

 - VRS allows persons whose primary language is ASL to communicate in ASL, instead of having to type what they want to say.

 - Because consumers using VRS communicate in sign language, they are able to more fully express themselves through facial expressions and body language, which cannot be expressed in text.

 - A VRS call flows back and forth just like a telephone conversation between two hearing persons.
 For example, the parties can interrupt each other, which they cannot do with a TRS call using a TTY (where the parties have to take turns communicating with the CA).